-Hagar, the slave-mother of Ishmael, who was born to Abraham through works of fleshly intercourse, represented the first covenant - i.e. the Law of Moses.
-This first covenant was given to Israel, at mount Sinai - and this earthly covenant represents the earthly Jerusalem, while the slave-woman, Hagar, represented Abraham's earthly seed.
+Hagar, the slave-mother of Ishmael who was born to Abraham through works of fleshly intercourse, represents the first covenant - i.e. the Law of Moses.
+This first covenant was given to Israel at Mount Sinai - and this earthly covenant represents the earthly Jerusalem while the slave-woman, Hagar, represents Abraham's earthly seed.

-By faith, Sarah herself received ability to conceive, beyond the proper time of life, since she considered Him faithful Who had promised.
-Like Abraham, Sarah was as good as dead, yet from this one man came descendants as numerous as the stars in the sky, and as immeasurable as the sand on the seashore - and Sarah, the barren, desolate woman becomes the mother of multitudes.
-Indeed, as Paul recorded in this verse in Galatians, it is written, Rejoice, thou barren that bearest not.
-Break forth and cry, thou that travailest not: for the desolate hath many more children than she which hath an husband.
+By faith, Sarah herself received the ability to conceive, beyond the proper time of life, since she considered Him faithful Who had made the promise.
+Like Abraham, Sarah was as good as dead, yet from Abraham came descendants as numerous as the stars in the sky and as immeasurable as the sand on the seashore - and Sarah, the barren, desolate woman became the mother of multitudes.
+Indeed, as Paul records in this verse in Galatians: "It is written, 'Rejoice, thou barren that bearest not.
+Break forth and cry, thou that travailest not: for the desolate hath many more children than she which hath an husband.'"

-Too often Sarah's child is linked with the old covenant - and Isaac was indeed the father of Jacob, Israel and the Jewish nation, who will one day inherit the earthly Jerusalem as God promised to His servant Abraham.
-However, Paul clearly uses Hagar to represent that old covenant of Sinai, the earthly seed of Israel and the earthly Jerusalem below, while Sarah symbolises the New Covenant.. the new, heavenly Jerusalem and the spiritual seed of God, through Christ Jesus our Lord - for we are all members of His body, and ministers of a new and better Covenant.
-Praise His holy name.
+Too often, Sarah's child is linked with the old covenant - and Isaac was indeed the father of Jacob, Israel, and the Jewish nation who will one day inherit the earthly Jerusalem, as God promised to His servant Abraham.
+However, Paul clearly uses Hagar to represent that old covenant of Sinai, the earthly seed of Israel, and the earthly Jerusalem below, while Sarah symbolises the New Covenant, the heavenly Jerusalem, and the spiritual seed of God, through Christ Jesus our Lord - for we are all members of His Body, and ministers of a New and better Covenant.